Merstham to Tattenham Corner walk

-Circular Walk, from Tattenham Corner: 14½ km (9.0 miles).
-Three hours 30 minutes walking time.
+Circular Walk, from Tattenham Corner: 14 km (8.7 miles).
+Three hours 20 minutes walking time.

-Short Circular Walk, omitting Mogador: 11¾ km (7.3 miles).
+Short Walk, finishing at Tadworth: 11¾ km (7.3 miles).
 Two hours 50 minutes walking time.

-Explorer 146.
+Explorers 146 & (for the Epsom ending only) 161.
 Merstham, map reference TQ291533, is in Surrey, 3 km NE of Redhill.

 The Main Walk starts along the North Downs Way and soon reaches Gatton Park, which was landscaped by Lancelot “Capability” Brown.
 A choice of routes through this attractive parkland ends with a steady climb through woods to a popular viewpoint at Reigate Hill and the chance for a mid-morning snack.